-The over-arching consideration of this block of work should be consumer protections.
+PIFA has previously stated that the over-arching consideration of this block of work by Treasury should be consumer protections.

 It was decades of grossly unsatisfactory consumer experiences that gave rise to the Hayne Royal Commission, in spite of numerous reforms during that time.
 If any reforms are considered from the stand point of industry or regulator efficacy this will inevitably lead to consumer harms.